Hi Neighbour

 Lytton First Nation

-The Lytton First Nation has been hit harder than can be explained by natural disasters and the COVID-19 pandemic in recent years.
-Pandemic-related restrictions and short and long-term wildfire evacuations have created great challenges to community connectedness.
+The Lytton First Nation has experienced many natural disasters in recent years.
+Short and long-term wildfire evacuations have created great challenges to community connectedness.
 Community engagement is vitally important to the band members’ mental, emotional, and spiritual health.
-Over the past year, United Way British Columbia has provided financial support to Lytton First Nation food security initiatives: delivering food, non perishables, and first aid supplies to assist in keeping community members closer to home.
-We are excited to be welcomed into the community and look forward to continuing to build a this valued relationship.
+Over the past year, United Way British Columbia has provided financial support to Lytton First Nation food security initiatives delivering food, non-perishables, and first aid supplies to assist in keeping community members closer to home.
+We are excited to be welcomed into the community and look forward to continuing to build this valued relationship.

 Krista Billy